How to Connect a .NET MAUI Application to Dynamics 365 CRM

 Create a connection

 Here is the sample code that will help you connect to Dynamics 365.
-Complete it with the following credentials: Server, User ID, Password, and License key.
+Complete it by specifying the following credentials: Server, User ID, Password, and License Key.

 Create a configuration class